martindurant/intake-release-blog/README.md

 The data scientist needs to know what data are available, and the characteristics of each data-set, before going to the effort of loading and beginning to analyse some specific data-set.
-Furthermore, they might need to learn the API of some python package specific to the target format.
+Furthermore, they might need to learn the API of some Python package specific to the target format.
 The code to do such data loading often makes up the first block of every notebook or script, propagated by copy&paste.

-Intake has been designed as a simple layer over other python libraries to
+Intake has been designed as a simple layer over other Python libraries to
 - provide a consistent API, so that you can investigate and load all of your data with the same commands, without knowing the details of the backend library
 - a simple cataloging system using YAML syntax, enabling, for every data-set,